BrandonRiggs-0104/fs-journal/notes/11-csharp.md

 5) After you have made a model, the next step is to go and write a controller.

 6) After you create the controller you will have to go and create a service when you write your first request(i.e. get, post, etc)
+//NOTE remember that services are a class!

 7) After you create a service it has to then be connected to a repository.
+//NOTE remember that repositories are a class!

 8) Then make sure you go to startup.cs and connect your new repository as well as your new service so they can be injected when they are needed.

-9)
+//NOTE Make sure you update your startup every time you create a new table

+9) Make sure to create a new table for every different data type (i.e. Albums, Pictures, Homes, Cars, etc..)

+10)